absmach/magistrala-docs/docs/domain-management/domain.md

   - group_remove_role_users
   - group_view_role_users

-To create a new role, click on the `+ Create` button and select from the role actions as well as provide a descsriptive name for the role.
+To create a new role, click on the `+ Create` button, provide a descriptive name for the role, and optionally add users and actions

-Since currently we cannot assign members to a domain, the only way to get members is by creating roles and selecting users to the roles.

 ![Create Domain Role](../img/domain/create-role.png)